Third (Soft Machine album): Reissues

-"Esther's Nose Job" on the bonus disc originally appeared on Volume Two, and no longer includes its cacophonous introduction, but adds a new section, "Pigling Bland", which appeared as a track on its own on the group's Fifth album a few years later.
+"Esther's Nose Job" on the bonus disc originally appeared on Volume Two, and no longer includes its cacophonous introduction "Fire Engine Passing with Bells Clanging", but adds a new section, "Pigling Bland", which appeared as a track on its own on the group's Fifth album a few years later.
 This version does not contain the lyrics found in the original, but it does include some scat singing from Wyatt.
 All three pieces on the bonus disc are performed as one continuous suite.
 (The original vinyl edition of Live at the Proms 1970 had a fade-out and fade-in of the drum solo connecting the second and third pieces, as was necessary for a two-sided LP.)

 Both discs were re-mastered for the re-issue, improving the sound quality significantly.